WebReflection/redefine/README.md

       })
     });

-The powerful simplified API lets us define **defaults** too, si imagine we want that all properties should be `configurable`, `enumerable`, and `writable` because we expect exactly same *ES3* behavior.
+The powerful simplified API lets us define **defaults** too, so imagine we want that all properties should be `configurable`, `enumerable`, and `writable` because we expect exactly same *ES3* behavior.
 This is what you would be forced to do in ES5:

     // ES5 has no defaults
     Object.defineProperties(
       SomeClass.protottype,
       {
         method: {
           configurable: true,
           enumerable: true,
           writable: true,
           value: function () {
             // the method
           }
         },
         property: {
           configurable: true,
           enumerable: true,
           writable: true,
           value: "the property"
         }
       }
     );

 It's kinda hard to tell anymore what is that code about, don't you agree?
 Now let's compare against `redefine()`